miker704/deploying_to_render/README.md

 rails db:drop
 rails db:setup
 ```
-    check to see if the updated migration files for active storage are up to date both rails 6.X.X and 7.X.X each have new migration files for active storage.
+Check to see if the updated migration files for active storage are up to date both rails 6.X.X and 7.X.X each have new migration files for active storage.
 Ensure after running rails db:setup that the seeding of your database is successful.
 Run your application as you normally would to verify that any pre-seed active storage media is present in your application.

 3).
 In the bin folder of your rails app create a new .sh file named :